Mortgages into retirement

-Whether you need longer to repay the remainder of your mortgage or want to release some cash to pay for improvements to your home or help your children buy a home of their own, or increase your income in retirement, we have a number of lenders willing to help.
+Whether you need longer to repay the remainder of your mortgage or want to release some cash to pay for improvements to your home or help your children/grandchildren to buy a home of their own or increase your income in retirement, we have access to a growing number of lenders willing to help.

 We feel it is important that you get impartial advice on the full range of mortgage products available including traditional mortgages for the retired and not just "Equity Release Schemes" such as roll-up lifetime mortgages or home reversion plans.

 We welcome the opportunity to discuss your borrowing requirements either over the phone or by arranging a face to face meeting, available without cost or further obligation.

-These are standard mortgages where you make regular monthly payments to the lender, available on either a Repayment or Interest Only basis.
-The amount that you can borrow is determined by your income and the term of loan required.
+As thee name implies, these are standard mortgages where you make regular monthly payments to the lender, available on either a capital Repayment or Interest Only basis.
+The amount that you can borrow is subject to affordabliity tests, determined by your income and the term of loan required.
 Set up costs may be lower than "Equity Release" products and any Early Repayment Charges are often limited to an initial interest rate period.
 One of our advisers will take the time to explain your options having first grasped your circumstances.

-Most loans are charged at fixed interest rates, so reducing the risk of any future market changes.
+Most loans are charged at a fixed interest rate thereby reducing the risk of any future market changes.

 As members of the Equity Release Council (ERC) we only recommend Equity Release mortgage providers that adhere to their statement of principles.